alexeyinkin/eb-1a/2-petition/README.md

 - The translation must be certified.
   We used the following text:
-> I (name) am competent to translate from Russian to English,
+> I (name) am competent to translate from Russian to English
 > and certify that the translation of this document is true, accurate, and complete to the best of my abilities.
 >
 > (Signature)

 - I didn't put any contact details of the translators.
-  Later I've heard the contact details were desirable.
+  Later I heard the contact details were desirable.
 - I made them put a certification at the end of each document although some put the certification only at the end of the petition.

 #### Positioning the Translation